Raja Pemaisuri Bainun Bridge: History

-Constructed began on 19 August 1997 by the Malaysian Public Works Department (JKR) and HMS Perunding Sdn Bhd. and was completed in 2000.
-It was officially opened on 30 April 2001 by the 34th Sultan of Perak, Almarhum Sultan Azlan Shah and the bridge was officially named Jambatan Raja Pemaisuri Bainun after Tuanku Bainun of Perak.
+Construction of the bridge began on 19 August 1997 and was completed in 2000.
+It was built for the Malaysian Public Works Department (Jabatan Kerja Raya, JKR) as part of a project to carry a new road across the Sungai Dinding estuary.
+The bridge was officially opened on 30 April 2001 by the 34th Sultan of Perak, Sultan Azlan Shah, and was named Jambatan Raja Permaisuri Bainun in honour of his consort, Tuanku Bainun.